dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/mfa.md

 :::Important

 dbt Cloud enforces multi-factor authentication (MFA) for all users with username and password credentials.
-Users who have not MFA enabled will see a notification asking them to configure one of the supported methods when they log in.
+Users who have not set up MFA will see a notification asking them to configure one of the supported methods when they log in.
 If they do not, they will have to configure MFA on the next login or be unable to access dbt Cloud.

 :::